AlexanderG123/nfl_analysis/README.md

 ## Overview of the Project

-This repo documents the steps and processes used in creating the paper "Field Dynamics".
+This repo documents the steps and processes used in creating the paper "Breaking Down the NFL: How Offensive Yards Shape Game Outcomes".

 Use this folder to reproduce the results on your own.
+In order to do so, run data_cleaning.R in the scripts folder, then proceed to render paper.qmd in the paper folder.
+The models can be found in the model folder.